 - Personnel Issues.
 If your client is an actual business with multiple employees, you likely have one primary contact who assigns work and handles invoices.
 His or her supervisor may be aware of you, but probably has little information about your work or how your payments are handled.
 If your contact is out of the office due to illness or vacation, or has been terminated, delays in payment are highly likely.

 - Changes in the Payment Process.
 Companies, particularly startups, often undergo major process changes as they grow.
 Payment processes that make sense for tiny businesses (such as paying freelancers via PayPal right after submitting work) don’t always work for larger organizations.
-Instead, they need more sophisticated payroll software like they can get with Quickbooks Payroll.
+Instead, they need more sophisticated payroll software as they can get with Quickbooks Payroll.
 A change in payment routine can delay your payments.